AshishA26/LidarScanner3D/README.md

 In order for the Arduino to communicate with Unreal Engine 4, I used the "UE4Duino" plugin created by [RVillani](https://github.com/RVillani/UE4Duino).

-Example scan of a sofa using a Lidar Lite-V3 (the white color in the middle is the location this scanning system):
+Example scan of a sofa using a Lidar Lite-V3 (the white color in the middle is the location of the scanning system):
 ![LiteV3LoadGif](./Pics/LiteV3LoadGif.gif)

 Demonstration of the Lidar rotation with real-time mapping display: